Tag Archives: 1976

 Glass Armchair

-Photographed By Gail in the Cooper Hewitt Design Museum
+Photographed in the Cooper Hewitt Design Museum

 In the mid-to-late 20th century, an atmosphere of innovation and a desire to question the tenets of modernism led some designers to explore a variety of ways in which to shape space.
 American Architect and Designer Alexander Hayden Girard utilized color and pattern in textiles, particularly in this colorful abstract, or folk art-inspired work for Herman Miller.